ajrouvoet/ajrouvoet.github.io/src/content/blog/shaken-not-made.md

 Haskell.
 The main benefit of using a Haskell EDSL is that you can leverage arbitrary Haskell code (and libraries) to do complicated processing in a typed manner.
 For example, we can use the Parsec parser combinator library to parse the above test format.
-This may initially come across as over engineering.
-But the result is a single Haskell script of a mere ~180 lines of Haskell.
+This may appear as heavy-weight, but the result is a single Haskell script of a mere ~180 lines of Haskell.
 The 30 line increase in size is due to having more features (supporting test expectations), _not_ due to overhead of the language!